-Kelly's street directory of 1948 lists an Albert Stalley in No. 124, a number associated with Morcombe House.
-This is at a time when there is no listing of any kind for Railway Cottages, which were clearly still uninhabitable.
-Stalley may have worked on the railway (others of that surname are listed as engine drivers in the 19th century), but it is by no means certain.
-Was this the same house as the original Morcombe House, or part of the same house, or some sort of prefab erected on the site?
-It has not as yet been possible to find out.
 Albert Stalley is last listed in No. 124 in 1960.
-The building, whatever it was, is listed as unoccupied in 1962 and 1964 and thereafter not mentioned again.
+The building is listed as unoccupied in 1962 and 1964 and thereafter not mentioned again.
+Why or when it was demolished remains unknown.
 In 1966 the site was certainly empty.
 In 1982 when the whole site was up for sale, the District Valuer and Valuation Officer (Cambridge) wrote: 'There is a parcel of undeveloped land known as the site of 124 Mill Road which at present is covered with scrub' (see Appendix IV, document 4).